-This is a bucket list destination sure to provide you with an unforgettable holiday, so much so that you will leave the country with a determined mindset to return.
+This is a bucket list destination sure to provide you with an unforgettable holiday, so much so that you will leave the country with a determined mindset to return (or even decide to move!).
 So without further ado, let’s dive into what makes New Zealand so special.

 Things to do in New Zealand